milindmalkani1/keyValueDataStore/README.md

 # File Based Key-Value Data Store(CRD)
-This is a file which can be exposed as a library that supports the basic CRD(create, read, write) operations.
+This is a file which can be used as a data store that supports the basic CRD(create, read, write) operations.
 Data store is meant to be used as a local storage for one single process on one laptop.

-The data store will support the following functionalities:
+# Getting Started

+## Requirements
+* Python 3.8.5

+## Features
+The Key-Value Data Store will support:
 1. It can be initialized using an optional file path.
 If one is not provided, it will reliably create itself in a reasonable location on the laptop.
 2. A new key-value pair can be added to the data store using the Create operation.
 The key is always a string - capped at 32chars.
 The value is always a JSON object - capped at 16 KB.
 3. If Create is invoked for an existing key, an appropriate error will be returned.